rekalogika/rekalogika.dev/docs/rekapager/06-integrating.md

 ## Dependencies

-The integration package should depends on:
+The integration package should depend on:

 * `rekalogika/rekapager-contracts`
 * `rekalogika/rekapager-core`